richardreiter/vinyl-exchange-club/README.md

 - __Mission/Intentions Section__

   - The mission section is going to clarify to the user the perks/gains of joining the Vinyl Exchange Club community.
-  - This section should inspire the user to contemplate engaging with the site's community, as they could potentially make new friends, hear new music, save money and help the environment, all in a sustainable way.
+  - This section should inspire the user to contemplate engaging with the site's community, as they could potentially make new friends, hear new music, and save money, all sustainably.

 ![Mission](docs/screenshots/vec-mission.png)

 - __Footer__

-  - The footer area consists of five social links of the club (Instagram, Facebook, Spotify, Mixcloud and Soundcloud - all of them if clicked, open on a separate tab).
+  - The footer area consists of five social links of the club (Instagram, Facebook, Spotify, Mixcloud and Soundcloud - all of them, if clicked, open on a separate tab).
-  - Like the navigation section, the footer looks the same in each page (and features in all of the pages) to allow for easy navigation, taking the user through a logical journey.
+  - Like the navigation section, the footer looks the same on each page (and features on all of the pages) to allow for easy navigation, taking the user through a logical journey.

 ![Footer](docs/screenshots/vec-footer.png)

 - __Photos Page__

-  - The photos page features a series of high quality images which can aid the users to have an idea of how the club hang outs are.
+  - The photos page features a series of high quality images, which will provide the users an idea of how the club hang-outs are.
-  - Users may find this section in particular beneficial, as they will have a visual idea of what the club appears to be and how members engage.
+  - Users may find this section particularly beneficial, as they will have a visual idea of what the club appears to be and how members engage.

 ![Photos Page](docs/screenshots/vec-gallery.png)